Centrifugal-corrected harmonic oscillator model for spherical proton emitters: Theoretical framework

-In the contemplation of the process by favored proton radioactivity, should the orbital angular momentum of the proton being emitted be zero, the influence exerted by the centrifugal potential equally becomes null.
-Nevertheless, during the spherical proton emission, the centrifugal potential engendered by an orbital angular momentum not equal to zero ($l\neq 0$) elevates the height of the potential barrier, thereby affecting the penetration probability and the related decay process.
+In the case of favored proton radioactivity, should the orbital angular momentum of the proton being emitted be zero, the influence exerted by the centrifugal potential equally becomes null.
+Nevertheless, during spherical proton emission, the centrifugal potential due to an orbital angular momentum ($l\neq 0$) raises the potential barrier height, thereby affecting the penetration probability and the associated decay process.
 Compared to $\alpha$ decay and cluster radioactivity, the half-life of proton radioactivity exhibits a greater sensitivity to both the decay energy $Q_p$ and orbital angular momentum $l$.
-Hence, it is necessary to consider the impact of the centrifugal potential on the processes of spherical proton emission.
-In this work, the term $dl(l+1)$ \cite{Soylu:2021tmy,Zhu:2024swx} is introduced to consider the effect of centrifugal potential on the spherical proton emission in Eq. (\ref{logT}), in a manner similar to the method used in the study of $\alpha$ decay \cite{Qian:2012zza}.
-Therefore, an improved model for the half-life of spherical proton emitter is expressed as
+Hence, it is necessary to consider the impact of the centrifugal potential on spherical proton emission.
+In this work, the term $dl(l+1)$ \cite{Soylu:2021tmy,Zhu:2024swx} is introduced to consider the effect of centrifugal potential on the spherical proton radioactivity in Eq. (\ref{logT}), in a manner similar to the method used in the study of $\alpha$ decay \cite{Qian:2012zza}.
+Therefore, an improved model for the half-life of a spherical proton emitter is expressed as